• Sign In

 CGT procedure is then “plugged into” Income Tax Act machinery through application provisions:

-• Returns and assessments: CGT Act Part IV, s 23 applies specified Income Tax Act provisions on returns/assessments mutatis mutandis.
+• Returns and assessments: CGT Act Part IV, section 23 applies specified Income Tax Act provisions on returns/assessments mutatis mutandis.

-• Representative taxpayers: CGT Act s 24 applies Income Tax Act representative taxpayer rules.
+• Representative taxpayers: section 24 of the CGT Act applies Income Tax Act representative taxpayer rules.

-• Objections and appeals: CGT Act s 25 gives a right to object (notably including certain definitional decisions) and then applies Income Tax Act objection/appeal provisions.
+• Objections and appeals: section 25 of the CGT Act gives a right to object (notably including certain definitional decisions) and then applies Income Tax Act objection/appeal provisions.

-• Offences/evidence/forms/regulations: CGT Act s 27 applies Income Tax Act sections on offences and procedural matters.
+• Offences/evidence/forms/regulations: section 27 of the CGT Act applies Income Tax Act sections on offences and procedural matters.

-• Double taxation relief and anti-avoidance: CGT Act ss 28–29 import Income Tax Act DTA relief and tax avoidance provisions.
+• Double taxation relief and anti-avoidance: CGT Act sections 28–29 import Income Tax Act DTA relief and tax avoidance provisions.

-A practical teaching point: CGT disputes often live procedurally in Income Tax Act “containers”—learners should know where the CGT Act stops and the incorporated Income Tax processes take over, especially for deadlines and appeal routes.
+CGT disputes often live procedurally in Income Tax Act “containers”, you should know where the CGT Act stops and the incorporated Income Tax processes take over, especially for deadlines and appeal routes.

 Finance Act Chapter VIII as the rate-setting instrument